StayDashing28/computing-work/Among Us/Chapter 3.md

   "No?"

-  I sighed and explained my suspicions to him, and was prompty greeted
+  I sighed and explained my suspicions to him, and was prompty greeted by a shocked expression.